jgreek/arxanalysis/README.md

    \```

-3. You'll also need a Quandl key in order to fetch fixed income instrument yield data.
+5. As specified above, you'll also need a Quandl key in order to fetch fixed income instrument yield data.
 You can skip this step by placing CSV files in the sources directory and then running the import tool.
-4. Setup SQL database and ensure connection parameters in the code are correctly configured.
+6. Setup the SQL database server and ensure connection parameters in the code are correctly configured.
-4. Run the data acquisition script to fetch and store data.
-5. Run the main analysis script to get risk metrics.
-6. (Optional) Use the stretch features for additional insights.

-## Challenges

-During the course of this project, a number of challenges were encountered and successfully navigated:

-1. **Data Source Dilemma**:
-   Initially, my approach to acquiring data was through downloading CSV files from multiple sources.
-This presented a challenge in ensuring consistency and reliability of the data.
-The process was simplified by ultimately leveraging the `Quandl` API, which provided a more standardized and consistent data source.

-2. **Platform and Tool Constraints**:
-   I had a strong preference for using SQL Server, particularly due to its capabilities with stored procedures.
-However, running on a Mac posed a challenge, as SQL Server isn't natively supported on macOS.
-The workaround was using Docker containers.
-By downloading the correct Docker container for SQL Server, I was able to bridge the platform gap and efficiently use SQL Server on macOS.

-3. **Data Formatting and Consistency**:
-   With multiple CSV files initially in the picture, a key challenge was to ensure consistent formatting.
-It was vital that the data was not just consistent across different files but also reliable for analysis.
-Through a combination of Python scripts and manual checks, I managed to format and validate the data for consistency and reliability.

-These challenges not only added complexity to the project but also provided valuable learning experiences.
-Overcoming them required a mix of technical knowledge, problem-solving skills, and adaptability.
+7. Create a database named ARXFinance.
+8. Create a new Python virtual environment like so: `python -m venv venv`
+9. Activate the environment: `.\venv\Scripts\activate` or `source venv/bin/activate`.
+10. Apply the python requirements file to obtain the necessary libraries: `pip install -r requirements.txt`.
+11. Run the CLI Main Menu by running `python ARXMainMenu.py`

 ## Conclusions and Insights